llooker/transcriber/README.md

 Feature Requests
 ----------------

--   Make it obvious that Guru cards are associated to Transcriber from within Guru

--   Include a link back to the original Guru card

 -   Allow rows to have custom scoring criteria, this could be built by adding a 2nd column to the card containing a scoring rubric e.g.
     0-4, 0-9

--   Save and continue (Local Storage)
+-   Add save and continue feature using browser Local Storage

--   Add a "Prepared by:" \[name\] and "Evaluated On:" \[date\] in the footers
+-   Add a "Prepared by: [Name]" and "Evaluated On: [Date]" to footer automatically

 Bugs
 ----

--   Score of over 100% is possible
+-   Score of over 100% has happened once or twice but no repro so far